 I. Goods and Services that Support Training Services

-In addition to providing education and training services (i.e., tuition and fees), additional goods and services can be included in the customer's IPE or services justification case note, as appropriate, if they are required for the customer to participate in training.
+In addition to providing education and training services (i.e., tuition and fees), additional goods and services can be included in the customer's IPE or IPE amendment as appropriate, if they are required for the customer to participate in training.

 The additional goods and services include the following: